 Accommodation on the trails of Torres del Paine National Park consists of two main types – campsites and refugios.
 Campsites consist of assigned plots of land that you can use to pitch your tent, while refugios are indoor accommodations much like a hostel or a basic hotel.
 Except for in free campsites, all of the campsites and refugios are equipped with cooking areas, showers, and toilets.
 In order to be permitted to enter the park, you must have your accommodations on the trail booked in advance.
 When I was in Puerto Natales, I met many people who ended up having to change or cancel their travel plans to Torres del Paine because they failed to book their accommodation ahead of time.
 Don’t let this happen to you!

 For the campsites, you can either choose to carry your own equipment or you can rent it from the campsites themselves.
 One main consideration here is price – renting from the campsites is a lot more expensive than carrying your own equipment.
 Without equipment rentals or meals, campsites usually run from 0-11,000 CLP ($0-16 USD) per person per night (yes, some campsites are free!).
+If it’s your first time camping, these campsites are an easy place to learn.

 If you’d like to do the trek but don’t want to camp, the refugios are for you.
 As the refugios are a bit nicer, they come with a much higher price tag.
 There are dorms in the refugios that run ~55,000 CLP ($95 USD) per night.